mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

     This method reduces the risk of typos in your authorized_keys file.
 It also correctly sets the permissions of the authorized_keys file in your authorized_keys file on engaging.

-    To add your SSH key with the Terminal and ssh-copy-id, please follow the steps outlined below (replace username with your Kerberos Login):
+    To add your SSH key with the Terminal and `ssh-copy-id`, please follow the steps outlined below (replace username with your Kerberos Login):

     1. Open your terminal on your MAC or Linux machine (use git bash or WSL on Windows)
     2. type